Roswell S. Ripley: Civil War

 Transferred to field command in Virginia, Ripley commanded an infantry brigade (comprising two Georgia and two North Carolina regiments) in the defenses of Richmond, Virginia, in June 1862.
 Assigned to the Army of Northern Virginia, Ripley's Brigade participated in the battles of Mechanicsville, Gaines Mill, and Malvern Hill during the Peninsula Campaign.

 Despite being depleted from recent fighting and illness, Ripley's Brigade fought in the Maryland Campaign at the Battle of South Mountain and the Battle of Sharpsburg in September 1862.
 He suffered a severe wound in the neck at Sharpsburg, but soon recovered and rejoined the army.
 In November, he was involved in the defense of Fredericksburg.

-Criticized for his performance at Antietam, General Ripley in early 1863 returned to South Carolina and took charge of the First Military District.
+Criticized for his performance at Antietam, General Ripley returned to South Carolina in early 1863 and took charge of the First Military District.
 His men constructed a series of improved defenses around Charleston, and Ripley commanded the troops that repelled a Union Navy attack on April 7, 1863.
 He continued in command of Charleston's fortifications until the city was evacuated in mid-February 1865 and fought under Joseph E. Johnston at the Battle of Bentonville.